Today’s shifting landscape has created unique marketing challenges and changes in business.

 How The COVID-19 Pandemic Has Changed the Role of CMOs

-The COVID-19 pandemic has had a profound impact on doing business and presented a plethora of marketing challenges.
-The most apparent and urgent of these is the accelerated shift to a digital-first mindset for teams within organizations of all sizes.
+The COVID-19 pandemic has had a profound impact on the role of CMOs.
+One of the biggest changes is the accelerated shift to a digital-first mindset for teams within organizations of all sizes.